 Here is my query and SERP: https://www.google.com/search?q=examples+of+ai+in+marketing+automation

 Users can click the x in the upper-right corner of the pop-down menu to close it.
-When you click on one of the suggested links, it will load that query into a new SERP.
+When you click on one of the suggested links, it will load that query into a new SERP known as People Also Ask.
 See it in action in this screen capture video.

-What are the implications of this new function?
+What are the implications of what people also search for?

 Like all universal SERP elements, the new feature consumes space above the fold.
 In this case it pushes one more listing below the fold.
 However, the user traffic that bounces back from a listing click and visit is far less than the original query's volume.
 The most likely behavior of a user returning to the SERP would be to select another listing from the original SERP results because they better match the original query.
 After satiating the intent of the original search, a small portion might move on to related queries.

 What are the opportunities of this new function?